katsuyoo/LightNet/README.md

 adam: implementation of the Adam algorithm.
 bnorm: implementation of the batch normalization layer.
 dropout: implementation of the dropout layer.
-fast_conv_layer: implementation of the convolution layer.
+conv_layer_2d: implementation of the convolution layer.
-fast_mlp_layer: implementation of linear perceptron layer.
+linear_layer: implementation of linear perceptron layer.
 generate_output_filename: generate output filename based on the current parameter settings.
 im2col_ln: customized im2col function used in the pooling layer.
 Main_Template: a template script used to train CNN and MLP networks.